-Since 16 October 2014 (see Note 2.2.1), the Group's scope of consolidation has globally included the accounts of London Luton Airport Holdings III Limited (LLAH III), created with the objective, through its 100% owned subsidiary London Luton Airport Holdings II Limited (LLAH II), which in turn owns 100% of London Luton Airport Holdings I Limited (LLAH II), which in turn owns 100% of London Luton Airport Holdings I Limited (LLAH II), or carrying out the acquisition, on 27 November 2013, of London Luton Airport Group Limited (the management company of Luton Airport in the UK).
+Since 16 October 2014 (see Note 2.2.1), the Group's scope of consolidation has globally included the accounts of London Luton Airport Holdings III Limited (LLAH III), created with the objective, through its 100% owned subsidiary London Luton Airport Holdings II Limited (LLAH II), which in turn owns 100% of London Luton Airport Holdings I Limited (LLAH I), of carrying out the acquisition, on 27 November 2013, of London Luton Airport Group Limited (the management company of Luton Airport in the UK).
 Luton Airport is managed, as a concession, by LLAOL.
 The concession agreement was signed on 20 August 1998 and will end on 31 March 2031.
 The concession agreement sets out the existence of London Luton Airport Group Limited ("LLAGL") as guarantor of the operator.
 The Luton Airport concession does not meet the IFRIC 12 requirements to be classified as a service concession (see Note 2.24), but is instead recorded as an operating lease (see Note 2.6).